colinsullivan/creative_code_immersive_fall_2015/README.md

 Explanation of individual directories is below:

 * `rockpaperscissors/`: During the JavaScript week, we build a rock paper scissors game.
-This is the code we wrote in class, refactored which may help with extensibility, should anyone want to use it as a starting point, or simply to understand a different way of doing things.
+This implementation focuses on extensibility of the game logic.
+Check out `scripts/scripts.js` for the most important bits.

 All code MIT licensed unless noted otherwise.